bm-vip/GIS-project/README.md

 # Electric vehicle charging station management system
 ## Installation
+####You have 2 ways for installation:
 Before running the application, the following commands must be executed in the terminal from the project root directory:
-* prerequisites for using Docker
+1. prerequisites for using Docker (recommended)
    1. Install Docker
-   2. Install Maven 3
 ```
-mvn clean install
 docker-compose up
 ```
-* Prerequisites for using current OS
+2. Prerequisites for using current OS
    1. Install Java 17
    2. Install Postgres sql database
    3. Maven 3